 What We Do and Who We Are

 Friends for Youth is a nationally recognized, award winning direct-service agency with a 39-year history of measurable success matching youth with caring, adult mentors.
-Read about our recent activities in our 2018 Report below.
+Read our 2018 Report below.

-Friends for Youth was established in 1979 by a group of local community leaders, including the Director of Juvenile Probation, who recognized that many children did not fit the focus of other available youth services.
-Since our inception, we have worked to support children who would otherwise go unserved, with an emphasis on positive youth development, academic achievement, health and wellness, prevention services, and critical skills for future self-sufficiency.
+Friends for Youth was established in 1979, and since our inception, we have worked to support children who would otherwise go unserved, with an emphasis on positive youth development, academic achievement, health and wellness, prevention services, and critical skills for future self-sufficiency.

 We've helped over 2,000 youth reach their full potential.
 Our 90% success rate of creating long-term mentoring matches is far above the 33-37% national average.